 Most Internet devices use IPv4 addressing (the Internet equivalent of phone numbers), which is limited to around 4 billion devices.
 To accommodate the growth of Internet-connected devices, IPv6 was developed, though even decades later it still has not been widely adopted.
-LISP is able to manage IPv6, as it is an overlay, meaning it doesn’t rely on backward compatibility with all devices.
-This results in the ability of all nodes to use IPv6 addressing of which there are currently 2^128, providing ample capacity for the growth of IoT and mobile devices.
+LISP is able to use IPv6 as an overlay, since it does not suffer from the compatibility issues of underlay devices.
+The capacity of IPv6 is 2^128 devices, providing ample capacity for the growth of IoT devices.

 Another crucial use case for LISP is its role in the sharding of data within the 3D Chain, where it will be used to translate database indexes into usable and routable IPs.
 This will result in the network becoming one entirely accessible global database.